mach-composer/mach-composer-cli/docs/src/reference/components/aws.md

 # AWS components

-All components within a AWS-based MACH composer configuration are automatically considered to have a 'aws' integration by default.
-Only if 'aws' is explicitely omitted from the `integrations` definition, it won't require any AWS-specific variables.
+All components within an AWS-based MACH composer configuration are automatically considered to have a 'aws' integration by default.
+Only if 'aws' is explicitly omitted from the `integrations` definition, it won't require any AWS-specific variables.